pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

    `#6786 <https://redmine.pfsense.org/issues/6786>`__
 -  Fixed handling of Captive Portal user bandwidth set to 0 `#6872 <https://redmine.pfsense.org/issues/6872>`__
--  Changed Captive portal to send “Admin Reset” as termination cause when disconnecting a user from the WebGUI
+-  Changed Captive portal to send "Admin Reset" as termination cause when disconnecting a user from the WebGUI
 -  Added option to Captive Portal to include idle time in total session time